MicrosoftDocs/azure-ai-docs/articles/search/cognitive-search-how-to-chunking-vectorization.md

 ## Create an index for one-to-many indexing

 Here's an example payload of a single designed around chunks.
-In this example, parent fields are the parent_id.
-Child fields are the vector and nonvector chunk - the markdown section.
+In this example, parent fields are the text_parent_id.
+Child fields are the vector and nonvector chunk of the markdown section.

 You can use the Azure portal, REST APIs, or an Azure SDK to [create an index](search-how-to-load-search-index.md).